nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz_mutual_info.png
    :align: center

-The first minimum of the mutual information is at `n=18`.
+The first minimum of the mutual information is at :math:`n=18`.
 This is the lag that will be used to rebuild a shadow manifold.
 This is done by the ``embed_vectors_1d`` method.
-A longer discussion about embedding dimension (how the value for ``embed`` is chosen) is found in the :ref:`embedding` section.
+A longer discussion about embedding dimension (how the value for ``embed`` is chosen) is found in the :ref:`embed` section.

 ::